Foire aux questions

 Q: Will I receive feedback?

-We do not evaluate students based on number of hours worked but on a range of attributes.
-We look for well-rounded intelligent people with a sense of responsibility, initiative, sound judgment and a creative mind.
+We evaluate students on a range of attributes and look for well-rounded, intelligent people with a sense of responsibility, initiative, sound judgment and a creative mind.
 We want team players who can be relied upon to do their best.
 We do not expect students to know everything there is to know about the law, but we do expect students to do the best work they can and be motivated to learn.

 Q: If I have a particular interest in a specific area of law, can I focus my work in that area?

 Yes.
 We do not have set rotations in the summer so students can focus on their practice areas of interest.
-We also recognize many students will not know in which area of law they wish to practise, so we encourage students to try their hand at many different areas.
+We also recognize many students will not know which area of law they wish to practise, so we encourage students to try their hand at many different areas.
 This also ties in with our generalist approach.
-For articling, we encourage students to complete five-months in corporate but otherwise offer a very flexible rotation system allowing students to customize their overall experience.
+For articling, we encourage students to complete five months in Corporate, but otherwise offer a very flexible rotation system allowing students to customize their overall experience.

 Q: Are social events mandatory?